jhlink/reactnd-project-readable-starter/README.md

 To accesss the backend server in your code, we have stored the URL to the API server in the environment variable `REACT_APP_BACKEND` which you can access in your code using `process.env.REACT_APP_BACKEND`.
 You can see this in action in `frontend/src/App.js` in `componentDidMount`.

+--7.
+Move comment count and other stuff to Post list view

 1. Implement Delete Post
--4.
-Implement vote on comment
 5. Implement delete comment
-7. Move comment count and other stuff to Post list view
-8. Show 404 when accessing deleted page.
+2. All posts are listed at the root.
+3. Root list page has sort mechanism
+4. Root list page has AddPost
+6. Root list page has edit/delete functions for each post.
+8. A mechanism for deleting posts and comments exists.
+Clicking the button/link correctly removes the post/comment from list view and makes post inaccessible at its URL.
+When a user goes to a deleted post’s URL, a 404 page is displayed.

 Stretch Goals
 -- Replace Immutability-Helper and lodash with Facebook's Immutable.js